wfr3d/openhab2/addons/binding/org.openhab.binding.miio/README.md

-# Xiaomi Robot Vacuum Binding
+# Xiaomi Mi IO Binding

 This binding is used to control Xiaomi products implementing the Mi IO protocol.
 This is a set of wifi devices from Xiaomi that are part of the Mi Ecosystem which is branded as MiJia.